 a) The affordability standard for the annual water user rate is set at 1.25% of Median Household Income (MHI) for 3,400 gallon monthly usage as defined by the Infrastructure Council rules unless the project sponsor can clearly show that a magisterial district census income reflects the affordability more appropriately.
 In this case, the magisterial district census data may be used in place of the county census data.
 Projects previously reviewed by the Infrastructure Council will be 'grandfathered' for up to three years from the date of the change by the Infrastructure Council.
-The DWTRF program will typically use the same data and criteria for median household income and typical residential usage rates as the Infrastructure Council to achieve consistency in affordability and financial evaluations by state funding agencies.
+The DWTRF program will typically use the same data and criteria for median household income and typical residential usage rates as the Infrastructure Council to achieve consistency in affordability and financial evaluations by State funding agencies.
 If the utility can provide a reasonable justification for use of magisterial district median household incomes, the DWTRF program can use them instead of the county or municipal census data.
 The threshold of 1.25% may be lower than the rate the Infrastructure Council uses for its determination of disadvantaged rates.
 Water rates equal to or greater than this affordability standard will be considered disadvantaged.
+Water rates below this affordability standard will be considered non-disadvantaged.

 Principal forgiveness funding assistance will typically be provided in combination with a DWTRF repayment loan for disadvantaged public water systems.
 Principal forgiveness alone may be provided to water systems for a design loan or for construction if special circumstances occur for the project.
-The disadvantaged loan interest rate will be 1.0%.
-The non-disadvantaged water systems will be eligible for 3.00% loans.
+The disadvantaged loan interest rates will be 1.0% for systems with rates between 1.25% and 1.99% of MHI and 0.5% for systems with rates at or above 2% of MHI.
+The non-disadvantaged water systems will be eligible for 2.75% loans.

-b) If DWTRF funding replaces another agency's grantor loan funds on a previously approved Infrastructure Council project, additional subsidization can be provided to maintain the approved level of affordability.
+b) If DWTRF funding replaces another agency's grant or loan funds on a previously approved Infrastructure Council project, additional subsidization can be provided to maintain the approved level of affordability.